JOBS & SKILLS wa

 The WA Government Department of Training and Workforce Development (DTWD) and Jobs & Skills WA manage the State Government’s investment into vocational education and training in Western Australia.

-NIT Australia is an approved provider for the government’s subsidised fees through Jobs and Skills WA under Priority Industry Training (PIT).
+NIT Australia is an approved provider of the government’s Fee-Free courses through Jobs and Skills WA under Participation – Work Readiness.

-Please note that access to subsidised training is subject to availability and is currently offered for the following courses:
+Please note that access to Fee-Free training is subject to availability and is currently offered for the following courses:

-- Students are required to bring their own notebooks, stationery, USB storage media devices etc. Students are expected to have their own laptop/personal computer in case of online (virtual real-time) course delivery due to the government-imposed restrictions in situations such as COVID-19 outbreaks.
-NIT may lend laptops to students based on a first-come-first-served basis.
-Students enrolled in ICT courses are expected to have an additional external SSD storage media drive with a minimum of 100 GB storage space for virtualisation units.
+Note: Students are required to bring their own notebooks, stationery, USB storage media devices etc. NIT may lend laptops to students based on a first-come-first-served basis.
+Students enrolled in the ICT courses are expected to have an additional external SSD storage media drive with a minimum of 100 GB storage space for virtualisation units.

 Eligibility

-You may be eligible for a Priority Industry Training (Job Seeker) funded course at NIT Australia if you have left school and you are:
+You may be eligible for a Participation – Work Readiness funded course at NIT Australia if you have left school and you are:

 - not under an active apprenticeship/traineeship training contract registered on WAAMS; and